 CBD College is approved by the California State Approving Agency for Veterans Education to train Veterans & eligible persons.

 INSTITUTIONAL ACCREDITATION

-CBD College is nationally accredited by and accepts the responsibility to maintain the principles of quality continuing education and the integrity of the Accrediting Council for Continuing Education & Training (ACCET).
+CBD College is nationally accredited by and accepts the responsibility to maintain the principles of quality continuing education and the integrity of the Accrediting Bureau of Health Education Schools (ABHES).